-Roman numerals were invented as there was a need for a system to easily price different goods and services.
+Roman numerals were developed so that the Romans could easily price different goods and services.
 Roman numbers were widely used throughout the Roman Empire in everyday life.
-Following the fall of the Roman Empire, numerals continued to be used throughout Europe up until the 1600ís.
+Following the fall of the Roman Empire, numerals continued to be used throughout Europe up until the 1600's.

 Roman Numerals Chart